bath-bcss/Technical-Labs/docs/git.md

 1. Ignored - If a file path is in the `.gitignore` file then Git will ignore it.
 A common use of this is to ignore compiled files of your code.
-2. Tracked - A tracked file is a file already in previous commits or currently staged in the index.
+2. Tracked - A tracked file is a file already in previous commits or currently staged in the Index.
 3. Untracked - An untracked file falls into neither of the last two categories.
 Git will ignore these files unless you add them, and will warn you about untracked files in the `git status` response.

-## How to use git
+## How to use Git

 Now we've got the Git data structure, it's time to start using it!